 This feature permanently writes the specified harmony to the Melody or Soloist track, instead of being applied in real time.
-Use the buttons in the Select Melody/Soloist Harmony dialogs, or the Convert Harmony... menu command found in the Melody and Soloist menus.
+Use the [Write Harmony to Melody Track] or [Write Harmony to Soloist Track] buttons in the Select Melody/Soloist Harmony dialogs, or the Convert Harmony... menu command found in the Melody and Soloist menus.
 You will then see a dialog allowing you to choose the range of the song to add the harmony, either the whole song or a specified range of bars.